-Sailing is a fun and invigorating activity that involves a mix of freedom, relaxation, intensity and thrill.
-It offers a great opportunity to explore the world and start a new adventure.
-While fun may be your main reason for sailing, safety should be your number 1 priority.
-Before you set sail it’s very important to be aware of the dangers at sea and how to prevent and overcome them.
+Sailing is a fun and stimulating activity that involves a mix of freedom, relaxation, intensity, and thrill.
+It offers an excellent opportunity to explore and start a new adventure.
+While the fun may be your main reason for sailing, safety should be your number one priority.
+Before you set sail, it’s essential to be aware of the dangers at sea and how to prevent and overcome them.

 Here are a few safety tips:

-- Make sure you are equipped with fully serviced safety equipment which includes: first aid kit, survival supplies, life jackets, safety harnesses, horns & whistles.
-These are crucial items to have in case of emergency as your life depends on them.
+Make sure you are equipped with fully serviced safety equipment which includes: a first aid kit, survival supplies, life jackets, safety harnesses, horns & whistles.
+These are essential items to have in an emergency, as your life depends on them.

-- Check the weather: although it’s not always accurate, it’s still helpful to know what to expect.
-The met office: marine weather provides a range of weather information including navigation warnings.
+Check the weather: although it’s not always accurate, it’s still helpful to know what to expect.
+The met office: marine weather provides various weather information, including navigation warnings.

-- Know your limitations: this is essential.
-For example, if you’re not experienced at all, hire a crewed charter rather than a bareboat charter.
-If you’re somewhat experienced, then only sail within your own ability.
-Now is not the time to show off as this could cost you your life.
+Know your limitations: this is essential.
+For example, if you’re not experienced, hire a crewed charter rather than a bareboat charter.
+If you’re somewhat experienced, then only sail within your ability.
+Now is not the time to show off, as this could cost you your life.
 So try not to overdo things!

-- Learn and practice the ‘man overboard’ procedures: every second is crucial when someone goes over overboard.
-You need to be prepared at all times in order to save that person as quickly as possible.
+Learn and practice the ‘man overboard’ procedures: every second is crucial when someone goes over overboard.
+You need to be prepared at all times to save that person as quickly as possible.
 Practicing your procedures will allow this to come as second nature to you.

-- Have a float plan: always let a friend or a family member know where about you’re going to be sailing and when you expect to return.
-Try to add as much details as possible such as the time you are due to arrive.
+Have a float plan: always let a friend or a family member know where you’re going to sail and when you expect to return.
+Try to add as many details as possible, such as when you are due to arrive.
 This will allow them to signal the alarm in case you are delayed.

-- Dress appropriately: bring suitable sailing clothing.
-What you need depends on factors such as season and type of sailing (inshore, coastal, offshore or ocean sailing).
+Dress appropriately: bring suitable sailing clothing.
+What you need depends on factors such as season and type of sailing (inshore, coastal, offshore, or ocean).
 The rule of thumb is to wear breathable and waterproof clothing.
-You may also want to think of additional clothing such as neoprene balaclavas to keep your head warm and appropriate footwear.
+You may also want additional clothing, such as neoprene balaclavas to keep your head warm and appropriate footwear.

-- Learn how to use your GPS: you’d be surprised to know how many people have problems in using a GPS properly.
-Using a GPS may be straight-forward but in case of emergency, you don’t have time to test the device.
-Make sure you know how to view your current position in case you’ll need to pass it to the coast guard.
-You can try this out before you sail to make sure you really know how to use it.
+Learn how to use your GPS: you’d be surprised to know how many people have problems using a GPS properly.
+Using a GPS may be straightforward, but you don’t have time to test the device in an emergency.
+Make sure you know how to view your current position if you need to pass it to the coast guard.
+You can try this out before sailing to ensure you know how to use it.

-- Don’t be a hero: when things get rough, swallow your pride and call for help as soon as possible.
+Don’t be a hero: swallow your pride and call for help as soon as possible when things get rough.
 Don’t wait until it’s too late.
-Be aware at night time, everything gets worse and rescue procedures are considerably riskier and more difficult.
+Be aware at night time, everything gets worse, and rescue procedures are considered riskier and more complex.
 It’s not worth the risk!

-Following these 10 sailing safety tips will help you prepare for emergencies and have an enjoyable sailing experience.
+Following these ten sailing safety tips will help you prepare for emergencies while sailing and have an enjoyable crewed yacht charter for your family.
 Remember, safety always comes first!

-Special Thank you to Patrick Jenkins, Sailing Adviser in Cowes, England for writing and submitting this article to www.bvisail.com.
-Patrick is very passionate about anything related to sailing and travelling and loves writing about these subjects.
+Special Thank you to Patrick Jenkins, Sailing Adviser in Cowes, England, for writing and submitting this article to www.bvisail.com.
+Patrick is very passionate about anything related to sailing and traveling and loves writing about these subjects.
 You can follow him on Twitter: @patrickjsailing

 BVI & Caribbean Yacht Charters, professional yacht charter brokers, specialize in crewed and bareboat charters in the British Virgin Islands and throughout the Caribbean